opendaylight/releng-autorelease/README.md

 * `odl-repos.txt` which contains all current ODL repos.
 * `li-repos.txt` which contains all ODL repos that are currently participating in the Lithium release.
+* `he-repos.txt` which contains all ODL repost that participated in the Helium release.
+* `h-repos.txt` which contains all ODL repost that participated in the Hydrogen release.

 Note that `odl-repos.txt` has two lines commented out for projects that I believe are not currently updating their repos.
 They are still